alxpez/vuegg/README.md

 ## About

-Vuegg is a work-in-progress project, feel free to contribute however possible.
+Vuegg is a work-in-progress concept project, feel free to fork it or contribute however possible.

 The project was born as a sandbox for me to get started on the [vue](https://github.com/vuejs/vue) world, in fact its ~~un~~original name was vuexample (*very unique*, I thought at the time).